2 g. Common Milkweed seeds, Asclepias syriaca, Monarch flower

 The large flower can vary in color from nearly white to deep pink-purple.
 The fragrance is very delicate and pleasing and numerous native pollinators will benefit during its long bloom time.
 This species originally came from Syria.

 Milkweeds use three primary defenses to limit damage caused by caterpillars: hairs on the leaves, cardenolide toxins, and latex fluids.
 Data from a DNA study indicate that more recently evolved milkweed species use these preventative strategies less but grow faster than older species, potentially regrowing faster than caterpillars can consume them.
-This is an intelligent evolution of the plant.
+This is an intelligent evolution of the plant reacting to predators.

 Milkweed numbers have been in dramatic decline in recent years, due in part to suburban development and the increased efficiency of herbicides.
 It spreads readily by seed and underground rhizomes and its taproot can withstand drought.
 Common Milkweed is one of the easiest and fastest to establish of the Milkweeds and planting more, even in small urban pockets, can provide personal satisfaction while helping to counter increasing threats to our Monarch butterfly population.